Nordic applicants: 15th of April

 The language of instruction is English and all syllabus material is in English.
 Examination questions will be given in English, but may be answered in either English or a Scandinavian language.

-The Master's Thesis may written in either English or a Scandinavian language.
+The Master's Thesis can be written in either English or a Scandinavian language.

-Successful completion of a master's degree in geology qualifies a candidatey for admission to PhD studies, depending on satisfactory marks in the master's and bachelor's degree.
+Successful completion of a Master's degree in Geosciences qualifies a candidate for admission to PhD studies, depending on satisfactory marks in the Master's and Bachelor's degree.